sophea/spring-quartz/README.md

 # Features:

-- create new job running with bashscript behind
+- create new job running with bash script behind
 - create new job with java code and cron job expression
 - create new job with Simple repeating time
 - manage public holiday with CRUD action